-1 Please refer to the ministry website for the most recent EO Notice entitled "Administration of the Publicly Funded COVID-19 Vaccines in Ontario Pharmacies - Eligibility".
+2 Please refer to the ministry website for the most recent EO Notice entitled "Administration of the Publicly Funded COVID-19 Vaccines in Ontario Pharmacies - Eligibility".

-13. Which of the Pfizer vaccines (12 + formulation or pediatric formulation for ages 5 to 11) is recommended for children who are 11 years of age and turning 12 by the time they are eligible for their second dose?
+13. Which of the Pfizer vaccines (12 + formulation or pediatric formulation for ages 5 to 11) is recommended for children who are 11 years of age and turning 12 by the time they are eligible for their second dose or booster dose?

-Children who received the Pediatric Pfizer vaccine (10mcg) for their first dose and who have turned 12 by the time the second dose is due (i.e. 8 weeks after their first dose) may receive the Pfizer vaccine (12+ formulation with 30mcg) that is authorized for individuals age 12 and over to complete their primary series.
+Children should receive the formulation that is recommended for their age at the time of administration.
+For example, children who received the Pediatric Pfizer vaccine (10mcg) for their first dose and who have turned 12 by the time the second dose is due (i.e., 8 weeks after their first dose) may receive the Pfizer vaccine (12+ formulation with 30mcg) that is authorized for individuals aged 12 and over to complete their primary series.